-Our board views decisions as to compensation of Company named executive officers, including but not limited to those for 2013, as its responsibility.
-Our board takes this responsibility seriously and has gone to considerable effort to establish and implement a process for determining executive compensation as described elsewhere in this report.
+Our board views decisions as to compensation of Company named executive officers, including but not limited to those for 2014, as its responsibility.
+Our board takes this responsibility seriously and has gone to considerable effort to establish and implement a process for determining executive compensation as described elsewhere in this Proxy Statement.
 See "Compensation Discussion and Analysis."